 7. The permittee must submit reports of all required monitoring every six (6) months.
 If the permit establishes no other reporting period, the reporting period shall end on the last day of the month six months after the issuance of the initial Title V permit and every six months thereafter.
 The report is due on the first day of the second month after the end of the reporting period.
-Although the reports are due every six months, each report shall contain a full year of data.
+The first report due after issuance of the initial Title V permit shall contain six months of data and each report thereafter shall contain 12 months of data.
+The report shall contain data for all monitoring requirements in effect during the reporting period.
+If a monitoring requirement is not in effect for the entire reporting period, only those months of data in which the monitoring requirement was in effect are required to be reported.
 The report must clearly identify all instances of deviations from permit requirements.
-A responsible official as defined in Regulation No. 26, §26.2 must certify all required reports.
+A responsible official as defined in Reg.26.2 must certify all required reports.
 The permittee will send the reports to the address below:

-Arkansas Department of Environmental Quality Air Division ATTN: Compliance Inspector Supervisor 5301 Northshore Drive North Little Rock, AR 72118-5317
+Arkansas Department of Environmental Quality Office of Air Quality ATTN: Compliance Inspector Supervisor 5301 Northshore Drive North Little Rock, AR 72118-5317

-[40 CFR 70.6(a)(3)(iii)(A) and Regulation 26 §26.701(C)(3)(a)]
+[40 C.F.R. § 70.6(a)(3)(iii)(A) and Reg.26.701(C)(3)(a)]

 - 8. The permittee shall report to the Department all deviations from permit requirements, including those attributable to upset conditions as defined in the permit. - a.
-For all upset conditions (as defined in Regulation19, § 19.601), the permittee will make an initial report to the Department by the next business day after the discovery of the occurrence.
+For all upset conditions (as defined in Reg.19.601), the permittee will make an initial report to the Department by the next business day after the discovery of the occurrence.
 The initial report may be made by telephone and shall include: - i.
 The facility name and location; - ii.
 The process unit or emission source deviating from the permit limit; - iii.
 The permit limit, including the identification of pollutants, from which deviation occurs; - iv.
 The date and time the deviation started; - v.
 The duration of the deviation; - vi.
-The average emissions during the deviation; - vii.
+The emissions during the deviation; - vii.
 The probable cause of such deviations; - viii.
-Any corrective actions or preventive measures taken or being taken to prevent such deviations in the future; and - ix.
+Any corrective actions or preventive measures taken or being taken to prevent such deviations in the future; and ix.
 The name of the person submitting the report.